Gosia Piatek of Kowtow and Maggie Hewitt of Maggie Marilyn are champions of fashion that’s kind.

 Gosia agrees that there are differences that make Kiwi brands stand out from the crowd.

-Zealand designers followers.
-We each have our own aesthetic, rhythm and tone, and I believe this is what gives each of us longevity in such a competitive industry.” are not trend
+“New Zealand designers are not trend followers.
+We each have our own aesthetic, rhythm and tone, and I believe this is what gives each of us longevity in such a competitive industry.”

 For years, New Zealand fashion was described as “dark and intellectual”, but has at last shaken off that tag.
 We’re now seen globally as more forward thinking, with a focus on sustainability.